FAQ

 How Many People Row?

-7 people turned up to the first row on 10th June 2016.
-Since then we have taught over 200 people to row and had some visiting rowers from other clubs who have lots of experience.
-Each row consists of 1 cox and 6 rowers; there is also a seat in the bow for an extra person to come along.
+Each row consists of 1 Cox and 6 Rowers; there is also a seat in the bow (we all it lazy bow) for an extra person to come along.

 Who Will I Meet?